bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 Step 1: Prerequisites
 ---------------------

-* You will need to have a public and private key for the new BigchainDB instance you will set up.
+* A public/private key pair for the new BigchainDB instance.

-* The public key should be shared offline with the other existing BigchainDB instances.
-The means to achieve this requirement is beyond the scope of this document.
+* The public key should be shared offline with the other existing BigchainDB nodes in the existing BigchainDB cluster.

-* You will need the public keys of all the existing BigchainDB instances.
-The means to achieve this requirement is beyond the scope of this document.
+* You will need the public keys of all the existing BigchainDB nodes.

 * A new Kubernetes cluster setup with kubectl configured to access it.
-  If you are using Kubernetes on Azure Container Server (ACS), please refer our documentation `here <template-kubernetes-azure>` for the set up.

-If you haven't read our guide to set up a
-:doc:`node on Kubernetes <node-on-kubernetes>`, now is a good time to jump in there and then come back here as these instructions build up from there.
+* Some familiarity with deploying a BigchainDB node on Kubernetes.
+  See our :doc:`other docs about that <node-on-kubernetes>`.

-NOTE: If you are managing multiple kubernetes clusters, from your local system, you can run ``kubectl config view`` to list all the contexts that are available for the local kubectl.
+Note: If you are managing multiple Kubernetes clusters, from your local system, you can run ``kubectl config view`` to list all the contexts that are available for the local kubectl.
 To target a specific cluster, add a ``--context`` flag to the kubectl CLI.
 For